threefoldtech/pulumi-threefold/wiki/workflows.md

 ## lint workflow

-Mainly to run the formatters, golangci-lint and staticcheck
+Mainly to run the formatter golangci-lint

-## test workflow
+## integration workflow

 - Runs only the tests in provider directory